Search our shop

 You can learn more about these types of issues here: https://www.joblo.com/over-600-blu-ray-titles-no-longer-work/ and here: https://www.joblo.com/warner-bros-dvds-dont-work

-A good point of reference is if the player is seeing issues persistently with every disc.
+A good point of reference is if the player is seeing issues persistently with every disc, not the occasional disc issue.
 In these cases, we're happy to step in, take a look and make sure your player is operating correctly via our support channels.

 In sum, the occasional disc misread, freeze, skip, is a rare and unfortunate nature of the beast.
 Googling the issue can also help reveal certain tips and tricks and reveal if there are any issues native to certain problem titles or discs.